Quick and Easy One Hour Bread Recipe

 I love this one hour sandwich bread because it makes the house smell amazing and it tastes phenomenal.
 But this fresh bread also only has 6 ingredients which is really nice, and is ready in just one hour from start to finish.

-If you love the idea of making homemade bread in an hour you also need to check out these crescent rolls and cinnamon roll recipes!
+If you love the idea of making fast homemade bread in an hour you also need to check out these crescent rolls and cinnamon roll recipes!

 Free Email Series